NeuroTechX/ntx_slack_archive/eegdata.md

  >and that makes a lot of difference, because there is a lot more information caried in the high gamma band

+8/31/2017 9:07 AM

+ **mikhail.sintsov** :

+ >Yes, I heard, that it is basically up to 500 Hz, but it is not enough for spikes